UEFA Euro 1984: Group matches

-The opening game of tournament featured France and Denmark.
+The opening game of the tournament featured France and Denmark.
 The sides played out a very close encounter until Michel Platini's goal on 78 minutes gave the hosts a 1–0 victory.
-The opening game also saw a premature end to the tournament for Danish midfielder Allan Simonsen, who suffered a broken leg.
+The opening game also saw a premature end to the tournament for Danish striker Allan Simonsen, who suffered a broken leg.
 Platini then scored hat-tricks against both Belgium and Yugoslavia as the French recorded maximum points in Group 1.
 Denmark took second place in the group with victories over Belgium and Yugoslavia, while Belgium finished third with two points.
 Yugoslavia, despite going out with no points, gave the hosts a fright in their last group game when they took a 1–0 lead into half-time and then reduced France's 3–1 lead to one goal six minutes from time.
 The games in Group 1 were unusually high-scoring, and featured 23 goals over the six matches.

 Group 2 provided fewer goals, but produced a huge surprise as West Germany failed to qualify for the semi-finals after a 1–0 defeat in their last match to Spain with a late goal by Antonio Maceda, and a late Portugal win by Nené against Romania that sent the holders out.